Willy DeVille: Personal life

 Willy DeVille was married in 1971 to Susan Berle (February 19, 1950 – August 12, 2004), who was known as Toots Deville.
 Toots and Willy had known each other while growing up in Stamford, Connecticut.
-They were married in 1971, and he adopted her son, Sean.
+They were married in 1971, and he adopted her son.
 Alex Halberstadt, Doc Pomus's biographer, wrote about Toots, "Half French and half Pima Indian, Toots favored a pair of nose rings, snow-white kabuki make-up and a Ronettes-style beehive the color of tar.
 She'd once put out a lit Marlboro in a woman's eye just for staring at Willy."

 In 1984, DeVille married his second wife, Lisa Leggett, whom he met in California.
 She became his business manager.
 They lived near New Orleans and on a horse farm in Picayune, Mississippi.
 After her suicide in 2001, he married Nina Lagerwall (daughter of Sture Lagerwall), his third wife, whom he met in New York in August 2000.
 They returned to New York City, where he spent the rest of his life.

 Death and legacy

 In February 2009, DeVille was diagnosed with Hepatitis C, and in May of that year doctors discovered pancreatic cancer in the course of his Hepatitis C treatment.
 He died in New York City in the late hours of August 6, 2009, three weeks shy of his 59th birthday.

 About his legacy, DeVille told an interviewer, "I have a theory.
 I know that I'll sell much more records when I'm dead.
 It isn't very pleasant, but I have to get used to this idea."

 Jack Nitzsche said that DeVille was the best singer he had ever worked with.

 Critic Robert Palmer wrote about him in 1980, "Mr. DeVille is a magnetic performer, but his macho stage presence camouflages an acute musical intelligence; his songs and arrangements are rich in ethnic rhythms and blues echoes, the most disparate stylistic references, yet they flow seamlessly and hang together solidly.
 He embodies (New York's) tangle of cultural contradictions while making music that's both idiomatic, in the broadest sense, and utterly original."

-In a 2015 interview, Bob Dylan suggested DeVille should be in the Rock and Roll Hall of Fame.
-Said Dylan, "(DeVille) stood out, his voice and presentation ought to have gotten him in there by now."
+In a 2015 interview, Bob Dylan suggested DeVille should be in the Rock and Roll Hall of Fame: "(DeVille) stood out, his voice and presentation ought to have gotten him in there by now."

 Critic Thom Jurek said about him, "His catalog is more diverse than virtually any other modern performer.
 The genre span of the songs he's written is staggering.
 From early rock and rhythm and blues styles, to Delta-styled blues, from Cajun music to New Orleans second line, from Latin-tinged folk to punky salseros, to elegant orchestral ballads—few people could write a love song like DeVille.
 He was the embodiment of rock and roll's romance, its theater, its style, its drama, camp, and danger."

 His sometime collaborator Mark Knopfler said of DeVille, "Willy had an enormous range.
 The songs he wrote were original, romantic and straight from the heart."